bslew/antabTr/readme.md

 where:
 - yyyy-mm are year and month at saving time
-- logfile_prefix is the log file name without extension (VLBI experiment)
+- logfile_prefix is the log file name without extension (VLBI experiment with station code)
 - user_name is the value of the $USER environment variable
 - bbc - an integer
 - awpkl - wisdom files extension

+Hence, sharing wisdom is equivalent with sharing fraction of the information stored in .antab files and .log files that are sent to VLBeer.

 ## Multiple uploads
 If you shared the wisdom once and then decided to correct and regenerate the antab files you can